bright/new-www/content/blog/how-to-inject-navigation-argument-directly-into-view-model-with-jetpack-compose-and-hilt.md

 # Hilt to the rescue

-Using hilt we can add an in-the-middle module that could resolve `SavedStateHandle` and pass the actual navigation argument directly to the view model.
+Using Hilt we can add an in-the-middle module that could resolve `SavedStateHandle` and pass the actual navigation argument directly to the view model.

 ```kotlin
 @Module